adolfintel/TDF/README.md

 Example: `game_args='-iwad doom2.wad -file mymod.wad'`

 __`game_workingDir`__
 The working directory of the game.
 By default this is set to the same folder where the `game_exe` resides.
-If you need to change this, `game_exe` will have to be set to a path relative to this folder.
 All paths must be Windows-style.

 Example:
 ```